 7. Build a strong partnership

-This will help people work together better, make things run more smoothly, and eventually lead to business success.
+This will help people work together more effectively, make things run more smoothly, and ultimately lead to business success.

 Takeaways